zarexalvindaria/observability/README.md

 Severity: High

 Description: The Mongo database connection cannot be found.
+The tracer span is 2f33c63.

 ## Creating SLIs and SLOs